donNewtonAlpha/voltha/k8s/foundry-node/foundry-k8s-cluster/k8s-cluster-setup.md

-## ALL 3 HOSTS.  master0, master1, and master2
+## Run from ALL 3 HOSTS.  master0, master1, and master2

 Create k8s pki dir and copy created certs on all 3 hosts
 ```